UN head condemns attacks on civilians during Ukraine visit - KTVZ

 Columns of smoke could be seen rising at different points across the Donetsk region of the Donbas, and artillery and sirens were heard on and off.

-Many of the Russian troops who were in Mariupol have been leaving and moving to the northwest, a senior U.S. defense official said Thursday.
-The official, who spoke on condition of anonymity to discuss the U.S. military assessment, didn’t have exact numbers but said a “significant number” of the roughly one dozen battalion tactical groups that were in the city were moving out.
+Many of the Russian troops who were in Mariupol have been leaving and moving to the northwest, the U.S. defense official said.
+The official, who spoke on condition of anonymity to discuss the U.S. military assessment, didn’t have exact figures but said a “significant number” of the roughly one dozen battalion tactical groups that were in the city were moving out.

-Russian forces are making slow, incremental progress in the Donbas — gaining only several kilometers on any given day, the official said.
-As of Thursday, Russia had launched about 1,900 missiles into Ukraine – the vast majority fired from outside Ukraine’s borders.
-Most are strikes on Mariupol and the Donbas.

 In Mariupol, video posted online by Ukraine’s Azov Regiment inside the steel plant showed people combing through the rubble to remove the dead and help the wounded.
 The regiment said the Russians hit an improvised underground hospital and its surgery room, killing an unspecified number of people.
 The video couldn’t be independently verified.